Fusion-Lightguns/Fusion-Phaser/Setup-Phaser.md

 # Loose LED Setup

-    - Find middle of TV
+    - PUT LEDs in corners of TV on the top and bottom.

-    - Put two leds on top of tv and on bottom of tv, equal distance from the middle and edge of TV
+    - So one LED set bottom left, one bottom right, one top left, & one top right.

     - Calibrate gun (see below)